jimburton/noughts-and-crosses-react/README.md

 # TM325 Tutorial: Web foundations and the development environment (Overview)

-This tutorial is designed to support students working on the first parts of Block 1.
+This tutorial is designed to support students working on the first parts of Block 1 in TM325.
 We will cover the structures behind modern web applications and the use of the Interactive Development Environment (IDE) in developing, deploying and testing a JavaScript frontend application.